jiaoshuntian/ivory-operator/docs/content/tutorial/create-cluster.md

 A very important piece of your `ivorycluster` custom resource is the `dataVolumeClaimSpec` section.
 This describes the storage that your Ivory instance will use.
 It is modeled after the [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 If you do not provide a `spec.instances.dataVolumeClaimSpec.storageClassName`, then the default storage class in your Kubernetes environment is used.

-As part of creating a Ivory cluster, we also specify information about our backup archive.
+As part of creating an Ivory cluster, we also specify information about our backup archive.
 IVYO uses [pgBackRest](https://pgbackrest.org/), an open source backup and restore tool designed to handle terabyte-scale backups.
 As part of initializing our cluster, we can specify where we want our backups and archives ([write-ahead logs or WAL](https://www.postgresql.org/docs/current/wal-intro.html)) stored.
 We will talk about this portion of the `ivorycluster` spec in greater depth in the [disaster recovery](https://github.com/IvorySQL/ivory-operator/blob/master/docs/content/tutorial/backups.md) section of this tutorial, and also see how we can store backups in Amazon S3, Google GCS, and Azure Blob Storage.

 ## Troubleshooting